privacylocal-first

 Your corpus never leaves your machine.

-Uoink extracts video and podcast content, stores it on your disk, and hands it to the AI you chose.
+Uoink extracts video and podcast content, stores it on your disk, and hands it to the AI you choose.
 There is no Uoink cloud because we never built one.

 What Uoink does.